 When a brand succumbs to business email compromise (BEC) and word gets out, consumers lose trust in the organization.
 It could have been an employee mistake, a misconfigured server, an insufficient firewall.
 Whatever the reason, when a network is infiltrated, marketing and public relations is forced to pivot from proactive business-building and nurturing mode to crisis management.
 BEC is increasing year over year because of scale—email is the largest app on the Internet and thus the prevalent attack vector.

-As marketing becomes more and more data-driven and promotional tools proliferate and become available for data-centric marketing campaigns, the richer the ground for either opportunistic or targeted attacks.
+As marketing becomes more and more data-driven and promotional tools proliferate and become available for data-centric marketing campaigns, the richer the ground for opportunistic and targeted attacks.

 Some of the most lucrative attacks for criminals and costly for organizations is BEC.
 Beyond the financial cost, BEC has the potential of disrupting digital infrastructure in vertical spaces—think power grids and hospitals.
 One deterrent you can put into place is DMARC.
 Adding SPF, DKIM, and an aggressive DMARC policy to your DNS will vastly reduce the possibility of your domain being abused.
 Though it isn’t the silver bullet (there isn’t one; you need a quiver), DMARC is a no-brainer for keeping domains and the associated brands safe and sound.

 As marketers, we should check with our IT teams more often to review the technical aspects and social engineering of email campaigns.
-IT should know, for example, what email service providers we’re using; their input could help engagement rates.
+IT should know, for example, what email service providers marketing is using; their input could help engagement rates.

-Please don’t get the not-my-job syndrome when you read this: It’s time for marketing departments and marketing leadership to learn more about the cybersecurity frontier and face it alongside IT.
+It’s time for marketing departments and marketing leadership to learn more about the cybersecurity frontier and cooperate with IT.
 Right now, you likely only get together with IT if there’s been a breach and you’re called in to write the apologetic press release and find tactics for communicating the post-breach “we’ve changed” message.

 Let’s get proactive here.
 When we propose a new marketing campaign with leading-edge marketing mechanisms and third-party vendors, let’s check in with IT and do a security check even if, superficially, there seems to be no risk at all.